 Arrow offers financial assistance to patients, carers and bone marrow donors experiencing difficulties meeting the cost of travel for transplant and post transplant treatment.

-With the financial support of the Hawkesbury Canoe Classic and the family and friends of Katherine Robertson, Arrow fully funded the refurbishment of Arrow House, a home away from home for patients undergoing treatment, and their families.
+Arrow has fully funded the refurbishment of Arrow House for patients undergoing treatment, and their families and carers.
 Arrow House is located in Darlinghurst, Sydney.

-Each year, Arrow offers nursing scholarships to registered nurses employed in the field of blood and marrow transplantation and paediatric oncology.
+Each year, Arrow offers nursing scholarships to nurses employed in the field of blood and marrow transplantation and paediatric oncology.

-Arrow supports patients and carers by sponsoring patient information seminars and comprehensive guides on the transplant process.
-These give patients considering a transplant the opportunity to make informed decisions and an idea of what the transplant process involves.
+Arrow supports patients and carers by providing patient information seminars and comprehensive guides on the transplant process.
+These valuable sources of information give patients considering a transplant the opportunity to make informed decisions and an idea of what the transplant process involves.